 Founding member of the AHRC Peer Review College in 2004 and renewed until 2013.
 Ad hoc member of the Philosophy, Religious Studies and Law Panel (8) Spring Term 2008, replacing panellist applying for funding in that round.
 Commissioning Assessment Panel member for ESRC’s Global Uncertainties Fellowship proposals, Autumn 2008

 Elected as Bencher of the Middle Temple 2009 (called February 2010)

-Director, ELENA Annual Refugee Law Training Programme, Madrid, 27 February – 1 March, 2009; Expert for ELENA Conference on Cessation and Exclusion Clauses, National Security and Non-Refoulement, Athens, 22-24 February 2008.
+Director, ELENA Annual Refugee Law Training Programme, Madrid, 27 February – 1 March, 2009, and Lisbon, June 2013; Expert for ELENA Conference on Cessation and Exclusion Clauses, National Security and Non-Refoulement, Athens, 22-24 February 2008.

 Retained by REDRESS to argue the refugee related issues of their application before the Inter-American Commission of Human Rights in Washington DC on behalf of a Chilean victim of torture – October 27th-28th 2008

 Co-Director since 2006 with Clara Sandoval of the Human Rights Centre’s two biannual training programmes (General and Specialist) for Amnesty International (International Secretariat) in international human rights law and organizations

 Founding Director of Studies for UNHCR Annual Thematic Course on Refugee Law and Human Rights for judges, government officials and UNHCR staff at the International Institute for Humanitarian Law, San Remo, Italy, November 2005 to September 2007

 OSCE Expert on torture for training session for Serbian judges and prosecutors, December 2004 and April, September and December 2005 (sponsored by OSCE and British FCO).